ni/measurement-plugin-python/CONTRIBUTING.md

 # Updating Stubs when protobuf file modifies

-`ni_measurement_service\_internal\stubs` directory contains the auto-generated python file based on measurement service and related protobuf(.proto) files.
+`ni_measurement_service\_internal\stubs` directory contains the auto-generated python file based on measurement services related protobuf(.proto) files.
 The file needs to be replaced whenever there is a change in the following protobuf files:

 - DiscoveryServices.proto
 - Measurement.proto